marpies/gameanalytics-ane/README.md

 * UPDATED GameAnalytics iOS and Android SDKs
 * ADDED `advertisingId` and `isLimitedAdTracking` APIs
-* ADDED prefix to iOS functions to minimalize chance of duplicate symbol errors
+* ADDED prefix to iOS functions to minimize chance of duplicate symbol errors

 #### July 19, 2016 (v1.0.2)